dvoitekh/Frontend-budget-app/README.md

   * `Search by description` to find items by their description (or part of description)
   * `Search by sum absolute value` to find items by absolute value of their sum (find all items with absolute value bigger than entered)
 5. Results of search are depicted in the separate table
-6. Validation for all kind of input: empty field, non-numeric value in the `sum` field
+6. Validation for all kind of input: empty field, non-numeric value in the `sum` field, negative absolute sum value etc.

 ## How to run this app
 If you want to run this app on your computer follow these steps: